 Right outside of the hotel's doors is Dufferin Terrace, a wide expanse for strolling that overlooks the St. Lawrence River.
 The entrance to the funicular that descends to Basville, the lower part of the city and the port, is on the terrace.
 Take time to explore Basville.
 Its cobblestone streets lead to shops and restaurants where you can find uncommon delights.

 Be advised that Québec City is a steep, hilly place.
 Comfortable shoes and a sturdy constitution are a necessity.
-But then again, you may find the honeymoon romance of this destination simply sweeps you off your feet.
+Of course, you may find the romance of this destination simply sweeps you off your feet.

 - When faced with the enemy and challenged to succumb, Lord Frontenac replied: "I will answer with the mouth of my cannons."